SecondIreton/Lab2/README.md

 The controller presented in this lab works by means of repeatedly calling the function `run(desired, actual)` on the instantiated motor controller object.
-This function computes the difference between the desired and actual angular displacements of the motor, then multiplies this value by a user defined gain , Kp, to obtain a PWM value.
+This function computes the difference between the desired and actual angular displacements of the motor, then multiplies this value by a user defined gain, Kp, to obtain a PWM value.
 This value may then be fed into a Motor Driver object, as defined in the **motor_driver.py** class file.
 The desired position is user defined, while the actual position is returned by means of an Encoder Reader